Jeff-Wu97/Distributed-Fintech-Infrastructure-Testbed/README.md

 # Distributed-Fintech-Infrastructure-Testbed
 ## Update: View-Change Protocol
 The View-Change protocol has been implemented in the dir *PBFT_v2*, which is a demo on Android emulators as well.
 To redir ports for emulators connection, a script code *tel_redir.py* has been upload so that you needn't start telnet session manually.

-Besides, the *CommDemoMainNode* is a redundent dir.
-Please do not care about that.

 Thank you!

 ## Update: ECSchnorr Signature